Configure Exchange Server public folders for a hybrid deployment

 Save the files to the local computer on which you'll be running PowerShell.
 For example, C:\PFScripts.

-On Exchange Server, run the following command to synchronize mail-enabled public folders from your local on-premises Active Directory to Office 365 or Microsoft 365.
+On the Exchange server, run the following command to synchronize mail-enabled public folders from your local on-premises Active Directory to Office 365.

-Credential is your Microsoft 365 or Office 365 username and password, and
+Credential is your Microsoft 365 or Office 365 admin username and password, and

 CsvSummaryFile is the path to where you would like to log synchronization operations and errors, in .csv format.